AdaCore/spark2014/docs/ug/goals.rst

 Here, the problem is that the contract only states the behavior of the procedure when ``X`` is equal to zero, but not what happens when this is not the case.
 This means that the entire ``else`` branch does not contribute to establishing the postcondition.
-This introduces a semantic notion of *dead code*: the code in the ``else`` branch is *dead* in the sense that outside the procedure ``P``, no other part of the code should take advantage of the effects in that branch.

-GNATprove will report this situation, indicating which portion of the code is *dead* in this sense.
-The programmer can then either correct the contract to reflect both situations or remove the offending portion of the code.
+GNATprove will report this situation as a warning, indicating which portions of the code do not contribute to the subprogram contract.
+The programmer can then either correct the contract to reflect both situations, remove the offending portion of the code, or accept the warning.

 Another case of incomplete specifications is illustrated by the following simple program::